0xERR0R/gh-backup-docker/README.md

 **GH_ACCESS_TOKEN** Access Token (Settings -> Developer settings -> Personal Access Token.
 Should have repo and workflow priveleges)

 **DEFAULT_BACKUP_ENTITIES** Optional parameter, which entities should be backed up.
 See https://github.com/josegonzalez/python-github-backup

-Default if not set: `--starred --watched --followers --following --issues --issue-comments --issue-events --labels  --milestones --repositories --wikis --gists --starred-gists --private --releases`
+Default if not set: `--starred --watched --followers --following --issues --labels  --milestones --repositories --wikis --gists --starred-gists --private --releases`

 Backup zip will be stored in `/out`.
 Should be mapped as volume (e.g. samba/nfs mount)